pongo/checkgist/docs/architecture.md

 Bookmarks are saved references to Checklists.
 They do not own Checklist State.
 Use this folder for bookmark list behavior, bookmark toggling, ordering, and IndexedDB persistence for bookmarks.

+For working with IndexedDB see `docs/vendor/IndexedDB/idb.md` and `docs/vendor/IndexedDB/fake-indexeddb.md`.

 ### `src/shared/`

 Small cross-feature utilities.